vmaatta/docker-zotonic/README.md

 docker-zotonic
 ==============

 Docker packaging for Zotonic.
-There are adapted versions in subfolders for different versions of Zotonic.
+Different versions of the Dockerfile and context adapted for different versions of Zotonic live in different branches.

-Numbered version folders contain packaging using ZIP release versions of Zotonic repackaged as tarballs.
+Numbered version branches contain packaging using ZIP release versions of Zotonic repackaged as tarballs.
 This is because a tarball works better as a source format for Docker.
-The master release version is a running build using the master branch from git to build Zotonic during Docker image build.
+The ```master``` branch is the bleeding edge that clones Zotonic ```master``` on image build.

 Environment variables
 ---------------------